 Disability insurance

-In addition to short-term disability benefits, your employees may be eligible for compensation through the EI Sickness Benefits.
+In addition to short-term disability benefits, your employees may be eligible for compensation through the Employment Insurance (EI) Sickness Benefits.
 These government benefits give eligible employees 15 weeks of financial support if they stop working for medical reasons.
-Employees can receive 55% of their salary, with the highest amount being $638 per week.
+Employees can receive 55% of their salary, with the highest amount being $668 per week.

 Health spending accounts (HSA)

-With an HSA, you can reimburse your employees for qualifying health, vision, and dental expenses.
-The account is a tax-free way to give employees more spending power when it comes to health care costs.
+A Health Spending Account (HSA) allows employers to reimburse employees for qualifying health, vision, and dental expenses.
+HSAs offer a flexible, tax-free way to provide additional healthcare coverage and give employees more spending power when it comes to healthcare costs.
 Employers will only need to reimburse employees for what they actually spend.
-This is one of the most cost effective methods for providing additional health, vision, and dental coverage to employees.
+This makes HSAs a cost-effective option for boosting employee health benefits.

 Employee assistance programs (EAP)

 EAPs help employees deal with personal issues that might affect their work performance.
-Offering this program will show your employees that you care about their mental health and well-being.
+By offering an EAP, employers show that they care about their employees’ mental health and well-being, which can boost workplace morale and productivity.

 Virtual healthcare

-Virtual healthcare is a growing trend in Canada.
-With this benefit, employees can consult with a doctor or nurse via video conferencing, phone call, or email.
+Virtual healthcare is becoming increasingly popular in Canada.
+This benefit allows employees to consult healthcare providers via video conferencing, phone call, or email.

 How health benefits in Canada are sold

 In Canada, health benefits are typically sold through licensed brokers rather than directly to employers.
-Brokers can consult and work with employers to find or develop the best group health benefits plan for your employees.
+Brokers work closely with businesses to identify or develop the best group health benefits plans that meet the specific needs of employees.

 How much benefits cost in Canada

-The average health benefits package in Canada costs between $5,000 and $7,000 annually, or about $420 to $580 per month.
-The exact cost will depend on the size of your business and the number of employees you have.
+The average health benefits package in Canada ranges between $5,000 and $7,000 annually, or about $420 to $580 per month.
+The exact cost varies based on factors such as the size of the business and the number of employees enrolled in the plan.

-However, a recent survey shows that the cost of benefits will increase by 7% in 2022.
+However, a recent survey shows that the cost of benefits is expected to increase by 7.4% in 2025, which is higher than 2024’s rate of 5%.
 The cost will increase because of the rise in prescription drugs, dental care, and paramedical expenses.
-The increasing cost is in line with the projected 7.4% global increase in the cost of employee benefits, and employers should anticipate annual price increases to their group benefits plan.
+The increasing cost is in line with the projected 10% global increase in the cost of employee benefits, and employers should anticipate annual price increases to their group benefits plan.

 Benefits with Thirdsail

-Offering the right employee benefits is key to helping you attract and retain top talent.
-If you're unsure where to start, we suggest working with an EOR like Thirdsail.
-Thirdsail offers an comprehensive HSA to ensure your employees are covered and you manage your benefits costs.
+Providing the right employee benefits is crucial for attracting and retaining top talent.
+If you're unsure where to start, partnering with an Employer of Record (EOR) like Thirdsail can help simplify the process.
+Thirdsail offers both Health Spending Accounts (HSAs) and private health insurance, ensuring your employees are fully covered while helping you effectively manage costs.